 I often get asked, “How do I create a great brand?”
 There isn’t an easy answer to this question, because successful brands spend a lot of time figuring out how to launch and develop their brand.

-Uber, Airbnb, Starbucks, Amazon all are fast growing brands worth millions, gazillions or billions.
-How did they get to the top of their niche, because quite frankly it’s not all about having a snappy logo!
+Uber, Airbnb, Starbucks, and Amazon are fast-growing brands worth millions, gazillions, or billions.
+How did they get to the top of their niche, quite frankly it’s not all about having a snappy logo!
 In the case of the Starbucks logo, I don’t see any relevance to coffee at all!
-Don’t put all your time, effort and money on designing your logo before you have a better idea of how your logo could reflect your brand.
+Don’t put all your time, effort, and money into designing your logo before you have a better idea of how your logo could reflect your brand.

 How do you create your brand?
 It starts with answering these three simple questions

 - What does this market need, and what are they concerned about?